magicolala/PGN-Password-Generator/README.md

 4. **Generation** - Convert hash into a secure password with guaranteed character variety
 5. **Output** - Display password with copy-to-clipboard functionality

+## 🎲 Why Chess Games?
+The Shannon Number

+The core idea of this tool rests on the incredible complexity of chess.
+The number of possible "meaningful" chess games is estimated by the **Shannon number**, which is approximately **10<sup>120</sup>**.

+To put this into perspective, the number of atoms in the observable universe is estimated to be around 10<sup>80</sup>.

+### How is the Shannon Number Calculated?
+Claude Shannon, the father of information theory, estimated that in a typical chess position, a player has an average of about 30 meaningful moves.
+For an average game length of 40 moves (for each player), the number of possibilities would be (30 * 30)<sup>40</sup>, which simplifies to 10<sup>120</sup>.

+It's important to note that this isn't the number of *all legal* games (which is much higher), but rather a measure of the game-tree complexity for strategically significant games.
+The 50-move rule is one of the key factors that prevents the number of possible games from being truly infinite.
+This astronomical number ensures that any given chess game you play is almost certainly unique, making it a perfect, memorable foundation for a strong password.

+Recent estimates place the number of possible games even higher, around 10<sup>123</sup>, and the number of legal positions at 4.5×10<sup>46</sup>.

 ## 🎮 Usage Guide

 ### Method 1: Load Existing PGN